 Edwin Neil MD, MS, BA, BS

-Opti-Stretch versus Recurrent Back Pain class instructor for nine years and General Manager of Opti-Stretch.
+Opti-Stretch versus Recurrent Back Pain class instructor for 17 years and General Manager of Opti-Stretch.
 Trained and taught with Dr. Neil, M.D.

-Graduated from Weber State University with a B.S. in Heath Promotion, CHES (Certified Health Education Specialist) and ACSM Certified Group Exercise Instructor.
+Graduated from Weber State University with a B.S. in Heath Promotion, CHES (Certified Health Education Specialist) and ACSM Certified Personal Trainer.

 An exciting part of teaching Opti-stretch is having former students recognize me on the street as “The Opti-Stretch Lady”.
 Many students have thanked me for how much OPTI-STRETCH has changed their lives by either getting rid of their back pain or at least making it more manageable.
 Although Opti-stretch is new and small, I believe the program has a tremendous potential for helping many people.